 Youth Volunteerism for Wyndham’s soccer Tournament

-On May 7th, HWPL (Heavenly Culture, World Peace, Restoration of Light) Victoria mobilised a team of over 15 passionate volunteers to construct an expandable soccer court at the Reclink Australia Sportshare in Werribee.
+On May 7th, HWPL (Heavenly Culture, World Peace, Restoration of Light) Victoria mobilised a team of over 15 passionate volunteers to construct an expandable soccer court.
 The pitch will be used in the upcoming men’s and women’s soccer tournaments in a collaboration of eight community organisations, and setup of the pitch involves heavy lifting and logistical coordination over a dedicated 5 hour period, underscores the commitment of HWPL’s youth volunteers.

 “It’s hard work but I’m really happy to be here and help out,” said James, an HWPL Volunteer.
 “Especially seeing the youth getting involved when you wouldn’t normally see them, and knowing we’re making a difference makes me happy more than anything”